valentin-mereau/YouTube-Exclusion-List-Builder/README.md

-# YouTube Made For Kid Checker
+# YouTube Made For Kids Checker

 This project aim to help digital marketing professional to improve their Google Ads placements on YouTube campaign.
 It's always frustrating to see part of campaign budget going to videos with kid content.